i32-Sudo/KernelDriverkSockets/README.md

 Don't expect this to be undetected unless you use a cert.

 # Contact
-If you want an actually good Kernel Level Cheat that is UD My discord is -> leur556
+If you want an actually good Kernel Level Cheat that is UD My discord is -> _ambitza